open-telemetry/opentelemetry-java-instrumentation/docs/contributing/inter-thread-context-propagation.md

 support for asynchronous multi-threaded traces is very important.
 We have diagnostics in place to help us with detecting when we too eagerly propagate the execution context too far.
 We hope to gradually find framework-specific countermeasures to such problem and solve them one by one.

+In the meantime, processing new incoming request in the given JVM and creating new `SERVER` span always starts with a clean context.